ab2pentest/ab2.github.io/_posts/2022-07-25-HackyHolidays-Protect-the-supply-writeup.md

 ![image](https://user-images.githubusercontent.com/84577967/178867679-d7af4be8-2293-480f-9441-5cdf8b75a792.png)

-But the output isn't complete we can add new arguments and jq to beautify the output
+The output of the command may not be complete, but we can add additional arguments and use the `jq` tool to beautify the output.

 ```bash
 docker history --format "{{json .}}" fc6642d32b03 --no-trunc |jq .